-There are many reasons why companies rebrand.
+There are many reasons why companies opt to rebrand.
 In some cases, it’s simply in an effort to shed an unfavorable reputation after a PR scandal.
 In others, it’s done in an attempt to distance the company from a competitor.

 Whatever the reasons for rebranding, the decision isn’t something to take lightly.
 Rebranding is always time-consuming and resource-intensive.
 There is also a risk of having the campaign backfire.
 If it does, you put your company’s future in jeopardy.